philanc/luazen/README.md

 Luazen is a small library with various encoding, compression and cryptographic functions.
 All the functions work on strings, there is no stream or chunked more complex interfaces (except for blake2b hash function)

+### Recent changes

+August-2017

+* Added the amazing *BriefLZ* compression functions.

+### Functions

-The compression functions are based on the tiny **lzf** library (see references in the readme).
-It is not as efficient as gzip, but much smaller.
+The compression functions are based on the tiny **LZF** library (see references in the readme).
+It is not as efficient as gzip, but much smaller and very fast.

+Compression functions based on the amazing **BriefLZ** algorithm by Joergen Ibsen are also included.
+They are half as fast as LZF, but even smaller and with a much better compression ratio (better than gzip).
+They could completely replace LZF in future versions of luazen.

 Endoding and decoding functions are provided for **base64** and **base58** (for base58, the BitCoin encoding alphabet is used)